metamath/lamp-guide/docs/index.md

 > below the statement.

-The fragment selector dialogue has icons to smartly expand the selection, shrink the selection, add a new statement above with that selection, add a new statement below with that selection, copy the selected text to the clipboard, edit that text, and unselect (close the fragment selector dialogue).
+The fragment selector dialogue has icons to smartly expand the selection, shrink the selection, add a new step above with that selection, add a new step below with that selection, copy the selected text to the clipboard, edit that text, and unselect (close the fragment selector dialogue).